 The tour ends with St Peter’s Basilica where you can admire besides the Pietà of Michelangelo, the body exposed to the adoration of Pope John XXIII's believers, the magnificent mosaics works of great artists and the canopy in bronze, work of Gian Lorenzo Bernini, and ends in St Peter’s Square for the last of many picture moments.

-Admission: Euro 20 per person.
+Admission: Euro 20 per person (not included).

 Availability: Everyday except Sunday when the sites remain closed.